 Berlin is by far the most significant of all the European cities.
 This is mainly by its role in shaping the 20th century and more so, the first and second world wars.

 Perhaps no other destination is as significant to visit in the winter as is Berlin.
 Your visit to the city can open doors for you to carry out several activities.

 These include shopping at the various markets, bathing at the spa, watching midnight films in the multiple theaters, ice skating, and of course, lots of drinking and partying.

 Owing to the high number of tourists who choose to spend their time in the city, you will enjoy the company of many others from around the world.

 Of all the destinations we under this review, it is the Swiss Alps that record the lowest temperatures in winter.
 Its average lowest temperature is around -3°C.

 Enjoy some rides on the Glacier Express train.
 Walk atop Lake Thun which is often frozen on top.
-Lastly, take some rides to the top of Mount Pilatus.
+Lastly, take some trips to the top of Mount Pilatus.

 It is rich in both history and culture.
 It is also home to numerous architectural marvels.
-The city also offers great tourism opportunities in the winter that are unrivaled by any other.
+The city also offers excellent tourism opportunities in the winter that are unrivaled by any other.

 Winter is a cold season, calls for enough food and water.
 You may also pop in the many restaurants that dot the city for some hot coffee, tea and of course main course meals.